convoliution/HarrisNet/README.md

 as an exercise to become acquainted with the recurrent neural network architecture.

-I took a look at their source code, the [YouTube compilation](https://www.youtube.com/watch?v=0VTI1BBLydE) they produced and [the paper](https://github.com/MattVitelli/GRUV) they wrote.
+I took a look at their source code, the [YouTube compilation](https://www.youtube.com/watch?v=0VTI1BBLydE) they produced, and [the paper](https://github.com/MattVitelli/GRUV) they wrote.
 I suspect that there may have been oversights in their methodology that contributed to the overfitting that is observable in their video, and that their nonetheless impressive work can be built upon further.